These fuss-free floral pointers should help you choose wedding flowers with ease.

 At What Point in the Timeline should I start thinking about wedding flowers?

 Flowers should be a big consideration during the wedding planning process.
 Choose them well, and they'll create that picture-perfect setting for your celebration, while also working harmoniously with your venue.

 In terms of finding a wedding florist, start researching a year before your wedding date and make a first appointment once you've selected your bridal gown and wedding venue.
 As these factors will dictate the direction of your florist and will need to be considered.

 Blogs, social media and wedding sites are brimming with wedding flowers inspiration, so get exploring!

 Create a board on Pinterest and start pinning ideas as you progress along the wedding planning journey.
 These boards will prove invaluable during the first meeting with your florist.
 You could even create a shared board together with your partner, or green fingered friends/family and get input and benefit from their input.

 If you prefer things to be a little more analogue, take cuttings from bridal magazines and start a physical scrapbook.
 Something that you can also add sample swatches of your chosen bridal gown, and bridesmaids too.
 Which together will help give your florist a clear vision of your wedding day theme.

 What flowers should I choose?

-How can I make my wedding flowers personal to me?
+How can I make my wedding flowers more personal?

-If bling isn’t your thing, then sometimes the flower choices alone are enough to convey sentimental meaning.
-For example the Duchess of Cambridge chose to include Sweet Williams in her wedding bouquet, no doubt a tribute to her gallant Prince!
-Other brides have asked their florist to include clippings from a grandmother’s garden or a flower with a specific meaning for personal significance.
-For example, did you know that peonies represent a happy marriage?
+If bling isn’t your thing, then sometimes flower choices alone are enough to convey sentimental meaning.
+For example, the Duchess of Cambridge chose to include Sweet Williams in her wedding bouquet, no doubt a tribute to her gallant Prince!

 Where can I find a wedding florist?